-- Concerns about digital inclusion with the growing emphasis on digital working and digital learning there is a major concern about our residents who do not have access to the internet or computers at home - How some businesses have responded quickly to the crisis and have significantly increased their markets - e.g. Thor Chemicals who are manufacturing hand sanitiser and a small company who was previously struggling and who now has a growing business producing PPE. - The imperative of getting cash out quickly to the front-line and coordinate response to the crisis as quickly as possible.
+- Concerns about digital inclusion with the growing emphasis on digital working and digital learning there is a major concern about our residents who do not have access to the internet or computers at home - How some businesses have responded quickly to the crisis and have significantly increased their markets e.g. Thor Chemicals who are manufacturing hand sanitiser and a small company that has a growing business producing PPE. - The imperative of getting cash out quickly to the front-line and coordinate response to the crisis as quickly as possible.